vindan895/challenges/intermediate/days/1/README.md

 ## Welcome to Day 1

 Hello and welcome to day 1.
-In your last mine, you discovered an abandoned mine.
+In your last mission, you discovered an abandoned mine.
 After you found the area and perimeter of the mine, we sent a ground team in to find the scientist.

 They reported finding a locked door, with a sign on it.
 The sign contained three scrambled passwords.
 We need to know the length of these passwords, so we can know what they are used for.